utep-cs-systems-courses/project-1-bryant-allsup/src/README.md

 	  -tokenized words are then printed
 	  -finally lines are released

+Bugs:
-Bugs: segmentation fault when freeing with even amount of words
+	-segmentation fault when freeing with even amount of words potentially offset problem (although if offset number>1 should be affected)

-      print History retains correct ID but will have same txt as other; except dummy
+	-print History retains correct ID but will have same txt with user input;
+     	       potentially problem with fgets
+	       gets looks like it could be static and any instance is = to each other?(tested with two variables for fgets and came out different)